-Character education started a long time ago because leaders realized that having people who respected others and were honest and fair was essential to our society continuing to grow successfully.
+Character education started a long time ago because leaders realized that to maintain order and peace, to do business and have economic growth, and to run a civil society, we needed people who treated each other with respect, honesty, and fairness.
+In the past, character education was included in civics classes and was woven throughout the curriculum.
 Character education is still important today, and teaching core character values is one of the Department of Education's six key goals.

 Character education lessons include universally accepted character traits or core values such as respect, honesty, responsibility, and fairness.
 Think of how you would want to be treated by others, and there's a good chance those actions are part of a character education lesson.

 Character education is more than slogans.
 Character education must help children truly understand what good character traits are, and must help them think through how to live a life based on good traits.
 Character education should teach kids how to make good choices when faced with difficult situations.

 Character education best practices are available from schools who have implemented character education programs.
 While character education programs abound, the Character Education Partnership rates the best character education programs in the country.
 They cite 11 key principles to a successful character education program and provide resources and best know methods in character education.

 Character education books for kids are one way to help kids learn about good character traits.
 The Talking with Trees book series can be part of a character education lesson plan as it presents real-life situations in terms kids can understand.
 The books also feature discussion guides, and Talking with Trees offers free character education teaching resources online.